tylerauerbeck/my-dev.to/kubevirt/K8SVM/K8SVM.md

-Traditionally there have been very clear battle lines drawn for application and infrastucture deployment.
+~~Traditionally there have been very clear battle lines drawn for application and infrastructure deployment.
 When you need to run a Virtual Machine, you run it on your virtualization platform (Openstack, VMWare, etc.) and when you need to run a container workload, you run it on your container platform (Kubernetes).
 But when you're deploying your application, do you really care where it runs?
 Or do you just care that it runs **somewhere**?

-This is where I entered this discussion and I quicly realized that in most cases, I really didn't care.
-What I knew is that I needed to have the things I needed to build my application or run my training.
-What I also knew is that if I could avoid having to manage multiple sets of automation -- that would be an even bigger benefit.
-So if I could have both running within a single platform, I was absolutely on board to give it a shot.
+This is where I entered this discussion and I quickly realized that in most cases, I really didn't care.
+What I knew was that I needed to have the things I needed to build my application or run my training.
+I also knew was that if I could avoid having to manage multiple sets of automation -- that would be an even bigger benefit.
+So if I could have both running within a single platform, I was absolutely on board to give it a shot.~~

 ## What is KubeVirt?

-[KubeVirt](https://kubevirt.io/) is a set of tools that allows us to run Virtual Machines on top of a Kubernetes environment.
-You may have needed to read that throught a few times -- but yes, Virtual Machines running on top of your container platform.
-No need for seperate VM's running elsewhere, just one place to deploy all of your things.
+[KubeVirt](https://kubevirt.io/) is a set of tools used to run Virtual Machines on top of a Kubernetes environment.
+You may have needed to read that through a few times, but it's true, Virtual Machines running on top of your container platform.
+There's no need for separate VM's running elsewhere, just one place to deploy all of your things.
 I'm sure like many others you've heard "You can run anything in a container!".
-While that's mostly true -- that doesn't necessarily guarantee that it won't be hard or that it won't force you to make some terrible decisions along the way.
-So if you find yourself heading down this path, ask yourself the following question.
-If you can have both while reducing your cost (both technical and mental), what's stopping you?
+While that's mostly true, that doesn't necessarily guarantee that it won't be hard or it won't force you to make some terrible decisions along the way.
+So if you find yourself heading down this path, ask yourself the following question: "If you can have both while reducing your cost (both technical and mental), what's stopping you?"

-## What benefit does this provide?
+## What benefits does KubeVirt provide?

 So what actual benefits does KubeVirt provide?
-From my experience, it helps reduce the cognitive load on the folks who are trying to deploy your application (whether that be manual deployments or the automation for those deployments).
+From my experience, it reduces cognitive load on folks who are trying to deploy your application (whether that be manual deployments or the automation for those deployments).
 Rather than having to manage multiple workflows that know when something is going to platform A or platform B -- we now have a common deployment model.
 And it's YAML all the way down my friends.

 ![Yay YAML](https://media.makeameme.org/created/yaml-5b3167.jpg)

 And while we all may have our gripes with YAML, it reduces the cognitive lift of having to figure out what you're looking at when you're handed a new application to deal with.
 You may not know _exactly_ what it is that you're deploying, but you can safely assume that you're just a `kubectl apply -f ` away from finding out.
-This standardization can greatly increase the efficiency of your dev/ops/devops teams because now they're all operating and communicating in a common set of tooling rather than breaking them into smaller teams based off of different skillsets.
+This standardization can greatly increase the efficiency of your dev/ops/devops teams because now they're all operating and communicating in a common set of tooling rather than breaking them into smaller teams based off of different skill sets.

-The second benefit that you can get from using KubeVirt is the (potential) savings you can get from consolidating your tech stack.
-Now rather than running seperate sets of infrastructure for your virtualization and container platforms, you can begin consolidating these stacks for a common purpose.
+The second benefit that you can get from using KubeVirt is (potential) savings from consolidating your tech stack.
+Rather than running separate sets of infrastructure for your virtualization and container platforms, you can begin consolidating these stacks for common purposes.
 To be clear, this isn't going to be something that you wave a magic wand at and it would suddenly become a consolidated stack.
 It would look more like (something something something).
 However, once you begin that journey, you would then begin to see potential savings in things like software and utility costs.
 Depending on your workloads, you may also see an added benefit of being able to decrease your infrastructure completely because Kubernetes may be better at packing/scheduling your applications together than other systems.
 These benefits tend to vary based on workload, so your mileage may vary.

 The last benefit that comes to mind are the things that a container platform provides you.
-When a virtual machine dies it generally stays dead until something tells it to power back on -- whether that be something inside of the virtualization platform itself or some other monitoring system that either tells it (or tells sometone) to bring it back online.
-And even at this point, the system may come back online -- but it may not be in great shape (re: healthy).
-The scheduling capability that Kubernetes provides is a huge boost due to the fact that if something is scheduled to be running, it will contintue to make sure that it is running.
+When a virtual machine dies it generally stays dead until something tells it to power back on -- whether that be something inside of the virtualization platform itself or some other monitoring system that either tells it (or tells someone) to bring it back online.
+Even at this point, the system may come back online -- but it may not be in great shape (re: healthy).
+The scheduling capability that Kubernetes provides is a huge boost due to the fact that if something is scheduled to be running, it will continue to make sure that it is running.
 And with things like liveness and readiness probes, you now get these low-level monitoring components for free.
 So the need to engage either an external system or members of your team decrease from these capabilities alone.
 So now if something goes wrong, it really must have gone wrong before you need to become engaged. (feels like I need a bookend here)

-## A scenario: Building an Ansible training on Kubernetes
+## Scenario: Building an Ansible training on Kubernetes

 These details are all fine and dandy, but for me it's always useful to see these tools in action before I tend to grasp some of these concepts.
 So I'm going to walk through the scenario that had me looking at KubeVirt in the first place.
 It all started with not having the permissions that I needed...